 One way to breathe new life into the grey abyss of winter is to fill your home with greenery.
-However, mixing plants into a household with curious cats can make for a potentially dangerous situation.
-In honor of Houseplant Appreciation Day, we’ve gathered a list of 12 houseplants safe for cats.
-Now get growing!
+However, adding plants to a household with curious cats can make for a potentially dangerous situation.
+Breathe easy with this list of 12 houseplants safe for cats.

 While many flowering plants are actually poisonous to cats, African violets are safe for both cats and dogs.
 These charming violets thrive in moderate to bright, indirect light, but can also bloom in low light.
 They do best in moderate temperatures and average humidity.